Fwofy/Shock-Sem/README.md

-# Welcome To Shock Sem unofficial website
+# Welcome To Shock Sem Official GitHub

 Click at the <b>release</b> link on the right